leangjia/blender_docs/trunk/blender_docs/manual/editors/shader_editor.rst

    The material selector to the right of it can change the material that is in the selected slot.
 Pin (pin icon)
    The pin button will keep the current material selection fixed.
-   When a material is pinned, it will remain visible in the shader editor even when another object or material is selected elsewhere.
+   When a material is pinned, it will remain visible in the Shader editor even when another object or material is selected elsewhere.